Ultraegern/kiwisdr-conf/README.md

 ```bash
 echo "3CB2F77A8047BEDC:4:" | gpg --import-ownertrust >/dev/null
 ```
-> ⚠️ **Warning:** Only mark a key as trusted if you trust the person the key belongs to, and that the key is actualy the persons key (eg. somebody haked github and replaced the key with there key).
+> ⚠️ **Warning:** Only mark a key as trusted if you trust the person the key belongs to, and that the key is actualy the persons key (eg. somebody hacked github and replaced the key with there key).

 Download the repo and run setup.sh:
 ```bash